 - If you are not sick enough to be hospitalized, you will be able to recover at home.

 - Get medical attention immediately if you have any of the emergency signs and symptoms listed above.

 How Others Can Support Older Adults and Those at High-Risk

 The guidelines above are important for all individuals in regards to COVID-19, but there are additional steps that individuals with a lower risk of danger from the virus can take to help with those at higher risk.

 - Know what medications your loved one is taking and see if you can help them have extra on hand.

 - Monitor food and other medical supplies (oxygen, incontinence, dialysis, wound care) needed and create a backup plan.

 - Stock up on non-perishable food items to have on hand in your home to minimize trips to stores.

-- Take extra precaution when visiting an individual at higher risk of serious disease from infection, and if you are sick, stay home.
+- Take extra precautions when visiting an individual at a higher risk of serious disease from infection, and if you are sick, stay home.

 The CDC is consistently updating information as it comes in, and steps are being taken to prevent the spread of the disease.
 It is up to us as individuals to further protect ourselves and our loved ones from being infected by following the above guidelines.